Hugos68/svelte-broadcastable/README.md

 # svelte-broadcastable

-Svelte broadcastable is a store wrapper for the [Broadcast API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
+Svelte broadcastable is a store wrapper for the [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
 It syncs any data across a given channel.

 ## Usage